icebob/moleculer-java-site/src/moleculer-web.md

 Moleculer ApiGateway includes dynamic page generation capabilities by including out of the box support for several popular template engines.
-Action's basically return data in JSON format.
+`Actions` basically return data in JSON format.
 To convert the JSON data structure to HTML, you must specify the template name in the **"$template" meta property**.
-If there is a "$template" meta property in the Action's response, ApiGateway calls the Template Engine and converts the response to HTML.
+If there is a "$template" meta property in the `Action's` response, `ApiGateway` calls the Template Engine and converts the response to HTML.
 Example code that puts three values ("a", "b", and "c") in the response JSON, then creates a table and then converts this data with "test.html" template: